 The larger issues are often held by foreign pension funds, which are attracted by the superior yield relative to the common equity.
 Smaller issues are often owned by company management and are sometimes used to pay bonuses.
 Some issues are dominated by retail investors.
-Weiss believes that local expertise is important.
+Weiss notes that local expertise is important.
 The documents that support many issues are only available in Korean, which presents a non-trivial language barrier for most foreign investors.

 Weiss maintains a model for every preference share on the Korean stock exchange.
 The model incorporates elements such as the discount, the convergence target (where it estimates the discount might narrow to) and the timing of this, and relevant cash flows.